sumukhathrey/Verilog_ASIC_Design/index.md

 ![fifo_sync_wave](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Synchronous_FIFO/fifo_sync_wave.png)

-Additional information can be found at [FIFO Architecture, Functions, and Applications](https://www.ti.com/lit/an/scaa042a/scaa042a.pdf)

 [![go_back](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Docs/Images/button_go_back.png)](#contents)

-## Synchronous FIFO with odd depth
+### Synchronous FIFO with odd depth

 [![Run on EDA](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Docs/Images/button_run-on-eda-playground.png)](https://www.edaplayground.com/x/Jmkw)

 [![go_back](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Docs/Images/button_go_back.png)](#contents)

-## Asynchronous FIFO
+### Asynchronous FIFO

+***Asynchronous FIFO*** - The type of FIFOs which have different write and read clock are called asynchronous FIFO.
+Such FIFO block is typically used when data needs to be transferred across clock-domain-crossing (CDC), where both the producer and the consumer work in different clock domain.

 [![Run on EDA](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Docs/Images/button_run-on-eda-playground.png)](https://www.edaplayground.com/x/fabv)

-Additional info on deciding the fifo depth can be found at [CALCULATION OF FIFO DEPTH - MADE EASY](https://hardwaregeeksblog.files.wordpress.com/2016/12/fifodepthcalculationmadeeasy2.pdf)

 [![go_back](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Docs/Images/button_go_back.png)](#contents)

-## Asynchronous FIFO with odd depth
 ## Last in first out (LIFO)

 ## Gray counter

 The gray code is a type of binary number ordering such that each number differes from its previous and the following number by exactly 1-bit.
 Gray codes are used in cases when the binary numbers transmitted by a digital system may result in a fault or ambuiguity or for implementing error corrections.